 If you have the time I fully recommend taking a trip out to Mount Rainer, (the dormant volcano which towers over the Seattle), however it will take a whole day.

-Hope this helps if you need anything more just let me know. about 6 years ago
+Hope this helps if you need anything more just let me know. over 7 years ago